 This is the goal of the Community Allocations Committee, which provides financial support to community nonprofit organizations that meet important local needs and whose programs and services are consistent with our Club’s goals and values.
 Funds for this support come from Community Assessments of the Rotary membership and funds raised by the annual Golf and Tennis Outing, by way of the Rotary Club of Ann Arbor Foundation.
 Click here for more info.

-In partnership with Ann Arbor Pathways to Success Academic Campus, the Ann Arbor Rotary STRIVE (Students Taking Renewed Interest in the Value of Education) Program helps turn young lives around.
+In partnership with Ann Arbor Pathways to Success Academic Campus, the Rotary Club of Ann Arbor STRIVE Program helps turn young lives around.
 The program provides a unique structure, incentives, and motivation to help Pathways seniors accomplish these life-changing objectives.
 Students who successfully meet the requirements and complete the program are offered scholarships to Washtenaw Community College.
 Click here for more info.